passlab/pinsight/README.md

 Dynamic tracing enables highly optimized tracing according to the needs and behavior of the program execution.
 This is achieved by allowing enabling and disabling tracing in multiple granularity level.
 Currently, PInsight implements two ways for users to set the configuration options for tracing:
-1) via environment variables that can be used for setting the default tracing config, and 2) via a config file which can be used for setting both the default tracing config and lexgion-specific tracing config.
+1) via environment variables that can be used for setting the runtime default tracing config, and 2) via a config file which can be used for setting both the default tracing config and lexgion-specific tracing config.
 The tracing config is read from env variables or config file when the `pinsight` library is loaded.
-The tracing config can be re-read at the runtime if we implement it in the library or expose the library to external interface to allow re-reading.
+The tracing config can be re-read at the runtime, allowing runtime reconfiguration of tracing behavior.
+This feature has not yet implemented, but the function is available to use by the external interface or utilities.

 If both env and config file are used to provide the default tracing config, the options provided in the config file will overwrite the options provided in the env variable.